BYLAWS of the CALIFORNIA DEMOCRATIC PARTY

 B: ELECTION OFFICIAL.
 The Election Official is a Member in Good Standing of the Rural Caucus who is not a candidate for office.
 The Election Official shall chair the Election Committee.
 The Election Official shall be appointed by the Chair and the appointment must be ratified by majority vote (more than half) of the Officers.
 The Election Official is also the Credentials Official except at the Regular Election or when high member enrollment is anticipated.
 The Election Official shall be:

-c) provide relief to the other Election Officials when needed.
+c) Authorized to provide relief to the other Election Officials when needed.

-d) shall oversee the management and security of Voter Rosters, Credentials and Ballots.
+d) Authorized to oversee the management and security of Voter Rosters, Credentials and Ballots.

-g) Shall cause to be produced accurate and sufficient printed Ballots and secure the ballots prior to delivering of said materials to the Election Meeting Place one hour before the commencement of the Regular Election, prepare the valid “write-in candidate” list and deliver it to the Balloting Table prior to opening of the poll.
+g) Authorized to produced accurate and sufficient printed Ballots and secure the ballots prior to delivering of said materials to the Election Meeting Place one hour before the commencement of the Regular Election.

-h) Is responsible for security and transparency of the Ballot Boxes at all times during the election.
+h) Responsible for security and transparency of the Ballot Boxes at all times during the election.

-i) Prepares tally sheet to be used for vote counting, supervises the tallying of the vote by the counters and then delivers the tallied results to the Chair.
+i) Authorized to prepare a tally sheet to be used for vote counting, supervises the tallying of the vote by the counters and then delivers the tallied results to the Chair.

-j) Secures the Voter Log, voted Ballots, spoiled, surrendered and unused ballots and the tallies until 10 days after the CDP Executive Board meeting next succeeding the balloting or the resolutions of any challenge or appeal, whichever is later.
+j) Authorized to secures the voted Ballots, spoiled, surrendered and unused ballots and the tallies until 10 days after the CDP Executive Board meeting next succeeding the balloting or the resolutions of any challenge or appeal, whichever is later.

 C: ENROLLMENT OFFICIAL.
 The Member Enrollment Official is the Treasurer or if Treasurer is also a candidate, the Chair shall appoint a Member in Good Standing who is not a candidate which appointment shall be ratified by a majority vote (more than half) of the Officers.
 The Member Enrollment Officer obtains from CDP Secretary staff the CDP member roster showing who has registered and paid Rural Caucus dues online and updates the Rural Caucus membership roster with the names of caucus members who pay at the door.
-The Enrollment Official issues application forms, reviews applications, determines party eligibility, accepts dues payments, determines validity of waiver documentation and prepares a Credential Card for a new Member in Good Standing by printing voter’s name on the back of the correct colored Credential Card, and making certain that the member signs and dates the credential before releasing it to the member.
+The Enrollment Official issues application forms, reviews applications, determines party eligibility, accepts dues payments, determines validity of waiver documentation and provides a Credential Card for a new Member.
 The Treasurer/Enrollment Official will bring three (3) copies of the current roster to the caucus meeting for use by Election Committee except at the regular election meeting when a fourth copy shall be brought for the Ballot Official.

 D: DUES COLLECTOR AND ASSISTANT.
 The Treasurer/Enrollment Official is also the Dues Collector however when a large turnout or high enrollment is anticipated or experienced, the Provisional Ballot Official assists as Dues Collector but during a Regular election, the Treasurer appoints a Dues Collector Assistant.